Guidelines for Buildings and Facilities (ADAAG)

 orientation of the telecoils.
 With a proper installation and appropriate

-hearing aids, these problems can be minimized and often eliminated.
+hearing aids, all of these problems can be eliminated or minimized for

 FM (Figure 3)